Why not use the new built-in Arduino debugger and Arduino IDE for microcontroller development? (updated)

 My response:

-That said, my undergraduate course used the Arduino environment because it was an easy and fast way to learn embedded systems.
+That said, our undergraduate course used the Arduino environment because it was an easy and fast way to learn embedded systems.
 The purpose of this book was to go beyond that into professional development tools, hence the switch to the Segger tool chain.

-I was able to compile and test all the exercises in Lab 22L using the Arduino IDE and the Arduino Zero EDBG.
+We were able to compile and test all the exercises in Lab 22L using the Arduino IDE and the Arduino Zero EDBG.
 You must remove or comment out the line

 #include "samd21.h" // add to use CMSIS